ShreyaKumari13/Chat_App_ReactJs/README.md

 If you want to continue with qr code you can download Expo Go and open the app and scan the qr code using the phone app.

-if you want to continue with website link click on that and you will be taken to the page where you can use the app.
+If you want to continue with website link click on that and you will be taken to the page where you can use the app.